mdn/content/files/en-us/web/api/gpuadapter/requestdevice/index.md

     - `defaultQueue` {{optional_inline}}
       - : An object that provides information for the device's default {{domxref("GPUQueue")}} (as returned by {{domxref("GPUDevice.queue")}}).
 This object has a single property — `label` — which provides the default queue with a {{domxref("GPUQueue.label", "label")}} value.
 If no value is provided, this defaults to an empty object, and the default queue's label will be an empty string.
     - `label` {{optional_inline}}
-      - : A string providing an identifying label that can be used to identify the object, for example in {{domxref("GPUError")}} messages or console warnings.
+      - : A string providing a label that can be used to identify the object, for example in {{domxref("GPUError")}} messages or console warnings.
     - `requiredFeatures` {{optional_inline}}
       - : An array of strings representing additional functionality that you want supported by the returned {{domxref("GPUDevice")}}.
 The `requestDevice()` call will fail if the `GPUAdapter` cannot provide these features.
 See {{domxref("GPUSupportedFeatures")}} for a full list of possible features.
 This defaults to an empty array if no value is provided.
     - `requiredLimits` {{optional_inline}}